Recognizing Spectrum-Based Conditions

 - "These symptoms come as a set."

-- "This cluster always appears in the same sequence."
+- "This cluster often appears in the same sequence."

 - "When one system shifts, another follows."

-This helps them see the broader pattern instead of seeing unrelated issues.
+This may help the broader pattern stand out from unrelated issues.

 5. Ask questions that move the conversation away from yes/no thinking